SiphosethuLokwe/TheCantine/README.md

 ## Architecture

-TheCantine project is structured using Clean Architecture, which ensures a clear separation of concerns and promotes maintainability, testability, and scalability.
+CantinaAPI project is structured using Clean Architecture, which ensures a clear separation of concerns and promotes maintainability, testability, and scalability.
 The project is divided into four main layers:

-1. **Presentation Layer (TheCantine.Api)**: Handles HTTP requests and responses.
+1. **Presentation Layer (CantinaAPI.Api)**: Handles HTTP requests and responses.
-2. **Application Layer (TheCantine.Application)**: Contains the application logic, including commands, queries, and handlers.
+2. **Application Layer (CantinaAPI.Application)**: Contains the application logic, including commands, queries, and handlers.
-3. **Domain Layer (TheCantine.Domain)**: Contains the core business logic and domain entities.
+3. **Domain Layer (CantinaAPI.Domain)**: Contains the core business logic and domain entities.
-4. **Infrastructure Layer (TheCantine.Infrastructure)**: Contains data access and repository implementations.
+4. **Infrastructure Layer (CantinaAPI.Infrastructure)**: Contains data access and repository implementations.

 ### Clean Architecture